Energy landscape interpretation of universal linearly increasing absorption with frequency

 As is clear from the examples of the Introduction, the power-laws are only observed over a limited bandwidth.
-In \cite{nasholm2013model} and \cite{pierce2021acoustic} it is shown that \eqref{eq:MultipleRelaxation} and \eqref{eq:MultipleRelaxationTime} result in a good fit to \eqref{eq:PowerLawabsorption} even when the range of integration is between a lower and an upper limit.
+In \cite{nasholm2013model} and \cite{pierce2021acoustic} it is shown that \eqref{eq:MultipleRelaxation} and \eqref{eq:MultipleRelaxationTime} result in a good fit to \eqref{eq:PowerLawabsorption} even in that case.
 This means that each component in the integral mainly affects frequencies in the vicinity of its relaxation frequency.
-Band limiting to a range of relaxation processes between $\Omega_L$ and $\Omega_H$ in \eqref{eq:MultipleRelaxation}, implies that the asymptotes of the power-law absorption will be
+Band limiting to a range from $\Omega_L$ to $\Omega_H$ in \eqref{eq:MultipleRelaxation}, implies that the asymptotes of the power-law absorption will be

-A high-frequency limit like that of \eqref{eq:Bandlimited} may in fact be required for physical reasons as a passive medium requires that the absorption should not increase faster than $\omega^1$ as $\omega$ approaches infinity, \cite{holm2017restrictions}.
-As noted, the low-frequency limit is relevant for modeling e.g., sub-bottom sediments, as is also elaborated on in \cite{Holm2023lowfrequencylimit}.
-The exponential relationship of the Arrhenius law also means that a limited range of relaxation frequencies corresponds to a relatively narrow range of activation energies.
+A high-frequency limit like that of \eqref{eq:Bandlimited}, corresponding to a lower energy limit, may in fact be required for physical reasons as a passive medium requires that the absorption should not increase faster than $\omega^1$ as $\omega$ approaches infinity \cite{holm2017restrictions}.
+As noted, the low-frequency limit corresponding to an energy distribution which stops at a maximum energy value, is sometimes observed in e.g., sub-bottom sediments \cite{Holm2023lowfrequencylimit}.
+The exponential relationship of the Arrhenius law also means that a band-limiting corresponds to a relatively narrow range of activation energies.

-In the band-limited case, the skewed distribution of \eqref{eq:newPDF} may be approximated by the first term in a Taylor series about a point in the middle of the energy range, $V_c$.
+In the band-limited case, the skewed distribution of \eqref{eq:EnergyPdf} may be approximated by the first term in a Taylor series about a point in the middle of the energy range, $E_c$.
 This point corresponds to a frequency $\Omega_c=\sqrt{\Omega_L \Omega_H}$ and the linear approximation of the distribution is:

-which is an acceptable approximation if the frequency range is not too large and the power-law exponent does not deviate too much from unity.
-See Fig.~\ref{fig:Exact-linearized} for an example that demonstrates that when the power law of \eqref{eq:PowerLawabsorption} is only given over two decades, the exact shape of the energy distribution is not critical.
-The difference between the absorption for the exact and the approximated case, are minor and most likely smaller than the measurement error in many applications.
-The figure also illustrates the asymptotic values given by \eqref{eq:Bandlimited}.
+which is an acceptable approximation for a narrow frequency range and a power-law exponent near unity.
+Fig.~\ref{fig:Exact-linearized} shows an example that demonstrates that when \eqref{eq:PowerLawabsorption} is only given over two decades, the exact shape of the energy distribution is not critical.
+The difference between the absorption for the exact and the approximated linear case, are minor and most likely often smaller than the measurement error.
+The figure also illustrates the lower and upper asymptotic values given by \eqref{eq:Bandlimited}.